Niwar (cotton tape): Small-scale and rural cottage industry

 Niwar was a widely used type of hand-spun fabric produced in rural communities during the 20th century.
 Both plain and dyed varieties of niwar were produced and sold in urban centers.
 It made use of coarser yarns, providing support to hand-spun yarn manufacturers.According to the 20th century "Cottage and Small-Scale Industries" report, cotton was a crucial resource in daily life, used for everything from clothing to other types of coverings.
 It was a fiber that could be used in all seasons, even winter, and was used to stuff beds and quilts.
 Coarse yarn was utilized to weave niwar, carpets, and durries, both at home and in small-scale and rural cottage industries.

 According to Uttar Pradesh district gazetteers, there were 53 units making niwar in Mathura until 1950.
 In 1956, 215 cottage industries in Bareilly employed 400 individuals and invested Rs 48,400.
 The industry was primarily conducted by women artisans in their homes.
-780 maunds of yarn valued at Rs 85,000 were consumed, and 760 maunds of niwar valued at Rs 110,600 were produced.
+780 maund]s of yarn valued at Rs 85,000 were consumed, and 760 maunds of niwar valued at Rs 110,600 were produced.
 Sales of niwar reached Rs 93,500 in the local market.
 Additionally, prisoners at the Bareilly Central Jail were utilized in various enterprises, including spinning, weaving, tailoring, and the production of durries, carpets, niwar, hemp and ban twisting and weaving.

 Gazetteers for Rajasthan and Jodhpur also mention niwar's production in the late 20th century.
 The region was well-known for its traditional industries, among which were tie-and-dye saris.
 The textiles sector includes cloth, tents, niwar, ropes, namda, and ready-to-wear clothes.

 As per Haryana state gazetteers, in 1990, the town of Sonipat was engaged in the weaving of niwar and tape.

 Adequate market access shortage hampered the enthusiasm of artisans who needed support in product design, understanding consumer preference, and staying updated with current product styles.
 Despite global recognition of some handloom products like Indian durries, the financial well-being of artisans and craftspeople didn't improve.
 Over time, niwar weaving grew and adapted to industrial developments.